 The Nigeria Electrification Project

 Nigeria Electrification Project (NEP) is a Federal Government initiative that is private sector driven and seeks to provide electricity access to households, micro, small and medium enterprises in off grid communities across the country through renewable power sources.
-NEP is being implemented by the Rural Electrification Agency (REA) in collaboration with the World Bank and aims to be the largest off-grid electrification project across 250 communities in 4 states (Niger, Ogun, Sokoto and Cross River).
+NEP is being implemented by the Rural Electrification Agency (REA) in collaboration with the World Bank, AfDB and other partners.

 The objectives of the Nigeria Electrification Project are to: